Coimbra – Mealhada

 After all the road walking, it was great to get to the new route, the woodland track.
 I was just so happy that it did not rain.
 It was such a glorious walk.
 And yes, even my hiking sandals did the job and my feet did not complain.

-The new woodland track was great and we could smell nature as we’ve continued our walk to Mealhada
+The new woodland track was great and we could smell nature as we continued our walk to Mealhada

-In Mala we’ve noticed a café and thought it was a good time to have more coffee and … yes, Pastel de nata!
+In Mala we noticed a café and thought it was a good time to have more coffee and … yes, Pastel de nata!

 What would a day be without my favourite, Pastel de nata?

 The last 5km was pure bliss.
-We’ve walked through more woodlands and even olive tree orchards.
-As we’ve got closer to Mealhada, the sky got greyer and it was colder … maybe some rain later on?
+We walked through more woodlands and even olive tree orchards.
+As we got closer to Mealhada, the sky got greyer and it was colder … maybe an indication for rain later on?

 Beautiful woodlands and olive tree orchards